MStrecke/sdjsongrab/doc/advanced.md

 ./genepg.py -f my_filter_file.txt -o favs.txt
 ```

-Without the option `-o` the filtered *short* listing saved to `eps.txt`.
+Without the option `-o` the filtered *short* listing is saved to `eps.txt`.

 # maintenance.py

-This script contains function around the database content... mostly.
+This script contains functions that deal with the database content... mostly.

 | command | remark |
 | --- | --- |